Ground BeefShelf Life, Storage, and Spoilage Guide

 1-2 days

-Store raw ground beef in its original packaging or in a clean container on the lowest shelf of the refrigerator to prevent drips onto other foods.
+Store raw ground beef in its original packaging or in a clean, covered container on the lowest shelf of the refrigerator to prevent juices from dripping onto other foods.
 Ensure refrigerator temperature is 40°F (4°C) or below.

 Freezer